599 private links

 Via kickscondor.

-- Google killed off Google Reader in 2013
+- In 2013 Google killed Google Reader

 - Firefox removed feed discovery features in 2019 (available as plugins now, for example Awesome RSS)